-- The nominee or team must have performed or directed the work describe and it must have been performed in the last five years.
+- The nominee or team must have performed or directed the work described and it must have been performed in the last five years.

 - The nominee or team must have recognised qualifications relative to the award being sought.
 A relevant science qualification is required.

 - The recipient(s) must agree to give a nominated lecture or presentation to a high school or general audience if requested.